Ratheshprabakar/Leetcode-30DayMayChallenge/README.md

 [Solution](https://github.com/Ratheshprabakar/Leetcode-30DayMayChallenge/blob/master/Day5.c)

 ---
-***Day 6*** :Given an array of size n, find the majority element.
+***Day 6( Majority Element)*** :Given an array of size n, find the majority element.
 The majority element is the element that appears more than floor of n/2 times.

 You may assume that the array is non-empty and the majority element always exists in the array.